 Three months had passed, and I was feeling more and more comfortable in my new surroundings.
 There was still a lot I had to learn, but I was slowly putting together the pieces.
 I even decorated my cubical with some industry knowledge that could help my day to day interactions.

-With my wife’s due date approaching, I found it extremely difficult to remain focused on my work.
+With my wife’s due date approaching fast, I found it extremely difficult to remain focused on my work.
 Every day that passed, I was growing anxious.
 Whenever my phone rang, I anticipated jumping out of my chair and heading toward the exit.
 The morning my son was scheduled to arrive I couldn’t get comfortable.

 The indirect steam from my morning coffee couldn’t keep me warm as I connected my restless fingers loosely around my industry stamped coffee mug.
 With a multitude of clients to contact that morning, I plugged in my headset unsure of where to start.
 I looked down at the incoherent notes handwritten on the loosely disconnected paper and tried to make sense of the thoughts of yesterday.

-As I was about to punch my number into the sales queue, my headset vibrated between the four corners of my desk.
+About to punch my number into the sales queue, my headset vibrated between the four corners of my desk.
 I immediately wondered what problem or issue I was going to have to face before I tasted my morning coffee.
 I turned up the volume and heard my wife on the other end in an incredibly calm voice tell me the time was now, and I should return home.

 When I finally reached my vehicle, I put my keys back into the ignition and threw it in reverse.
 I pressed on the gas so hard my tires screeched as I flew through the parking lot that held the smell of my newly painted tracks.

 I wasn’t headed to the hospital to meet my wife but driving back home so we could make the trip together.
-I had such a nervous feeling as I drove through the landscape that enclosed the morning traffic racing to get to their decorated cubicles.
+I had such a nervous feeling driving through the landscape that enclosed the morning traffic racing to get to their decorated cubicles.
 I put two hands on the wheel and weaved in and out of traffic like a seasoned race car driver approaching his final lap.

 I only had one destination, but the distraction of my worry was taking over the wheel.
 I couldn’t feel the joy of meeting my unborn child.
-I was even thinking about the clients that I would be unable to contact that morning and the amount of work awaiting my return.
+I was even thinking about the clients I would be unable to contact that morning and the amount of work awaiting my return.

 I wasn’t shaking but felt like screaming at the light to turn green.
 My short quick breaths started to sync to the clinking sound of the indicator as I waited to move forward.
 I felt like exploding as the indicator seemed to get louder and louder.

 I desperately wanted to savor this moment with my family, and I didn’t want to show up at my doorstep with a look of worry in my eyes.

-I decided to look at the broken sky ask God to release the impressions that were restricting the excitement I felt around the arrival of my son.
+Looking at the broken sky, I ask God to release the impressions that were restricting the excitement I felt around the arrival of my son.
 I drove underneath three more sets of lights before I had the urge to change the radio station, so I didn’t hesitate and reached.
 With my curved finger extended I noticed a transmitted light reflecting from the ring my late grandfather gave to me as a young man.